homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

 - If you have any issues with this plugin, please enable debug mode (in both the plugin and homebridge settings) and restart homebridge / child bridge.
-This will include more detailed information in the log
+This will include more detailed information in the log.
-- If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app
+- If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app.
 - It's recommended you run this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).

 ## Contributing and support